junit-pioneer/junit-pioneer/CONTRIBUTING.md

 * _patch_: resets to 0 when _minor_ changes and increases otherwise

 The Javadoc `@since` tag can guide whether a change is non-trivial.
-If such a tag was added, _minor_ must increased - if not, it's up for debate (which is best held in a high-fidelity tool like Discord or Twitch chat).
+If such a tag was added, _minor_ must be increased - if not, it's up for debate (which is best held in a high-fidelity tool like Discord or Twitch chat).

 For contributors that means that when they add members that require such a tag, they should generally put the next _minor_ version next to it.